 Is Roof Rubber the Best Choice for Your Sussex Property?

-When I visit properties in Brighton, Hove, or Worthing to assess a flat roof, homeowners often ask me about ‘roof rubber’ (EPDM).
-It is a popular material because it is relatively quick to install and comes in single sheets.
-However, after years of installing and repairing roofs across Sussex, I have found that while roof rubber has its benefits, it often falls short of the durability provided by high-performance bitumen systems like Tecnatorch SBS Torch-On Mineral felt.
+When I inspect properties in Brighton, Hove, or Worthing, homeowners frequently ask about EPDM, commonly known as roof rubber.
+It is a popular material because it is relatively quick to install and comes in large single sheets.
+However, after years of installing and maintaining various systems across Sussex, I have found that while rubber has its benefits, it often lacks the long-term durability provided by high-performance bitumen solutions like Tecnatorch SBS Torch-On Mineral felt.

-In our coastal environment, a roof needs to withstand more than just rain; it faces high UV exposure and significant wind uplift.
-My priority is always to provide a solution that lasts decades, not just years, which is why I want to explain why I typically recommend SBS systems over standard roof rubber.
+In our local coastal environment, a building needs to withstand more than just occasional rain; it faces intense UV exposure and significant wind uplift.
+My priority is always to provide a solution that lasts for decades, which is why I want to explain why I typically recommend SBS-modified systems over standard rubber membranes.

 The Vulnerabilities of EPDM Roof Rubber

-Roof rubber is essentially a single-ply membrane.
-While it is flexible, its primary weakness lies in its seams and the way it is bonded to the structure.
-In my experience, most EPDM failures I see are not in the centre of the sheet, but at the edges and joins.
-If the adhesive fails due to the salt-heavy air in Brighton, the entire system can become compromised.
+EPDM is essentially a single-ply membrane.
+While it is flexible, its primary weakness lies in the seams and the way it is bonded to the structure.
+In my experience, most failures with this material are not in the centre of the sheet, but at the edges and joins.
+If the adhesive fails due to the salt-heavy air in Brighton, the entire integrity of the installation can be compromised.

 Why I Prefer Tecnatorch SBS Torch-On Systems

-For a standard flat roof repair or replacement, I prefer using the Tecnatorch SBS system.
-Unlike a single sheet of roof rubber, this is a multi-layer approach.
-It consists of a reinforced base layer and a thick, mineral-surfaced top layer.
-Here is why this outperforms rubber in the Sussex climate:
+When providing professional felt roofing services in Hove and Brighton, I prefer using the Tecnatorch SBS system.
+Unlike a single sheet of rubber, this is a multi-layer approach consisting of a reinforced base layer and a thick, mineral-surfaced top layer.
+Here is why this outperforms other materials in the Sussex climate:

 - Puncture Resistance: The combined thickness of a torch-on system is significantly greater than EPDM, making it much harder to damage.